 Texas Family Code | Chapter 162.
 Adoption — View the full text of adoption laws in the Texas Family Code.
 You can find information about the ICPC, adoption services by DFPS, and the adoption of a child.
 Additional topics covered under this chapter include embryo donation, voluntary adoption registries, and adoption of an adult.

 Adoption Attorneys in Houston, TX

 Are you hoping to adopt a child in Harris County?
-You will want to contact The Gonzalez Law Group for help navigating the adoption process in Texas.
+You will want to contact The Gonzalez Law Group, PLLC for help navigating the adoption process in Texas.